 What’s the solution?
 Change the paradigm!
 It’s my job to provide my team with the freedom and support it needs to bring about that change.
 We empower tremendously talented people to drive our approach in cyber.
 Our purpose—Empower people to change the world—sums up why we’re successful.

 That’s one reason why I see the firm continuing its swift rise as a premier destination for the world’s top cyber talent.
 There’s going to be a tipping point in the not-too-distant future when people are absolutely clamoring to be here.
 Booz Allen will be like Apple, Facebook, or Google.

-Executive Vice President Jim Allen is the client service officer for the Cyber account, supporting the National Security Agency; Cyber Command; and Air Force, Army, and Marine Corps Cyber.
-The Cyber account also enables cyber-related business in other parts of government and in our commercial and international markets.
-Jim is co-officer in charge for Booz Allen Dark Labs, our unique approach to tackling cyber challenges.
+Executive Vice President Jim Allen is the leader for the defense and intelligence Cyber account, supporting the National Security Agency; Cyber Command; and Air Force, Army, and Marine Corps Cyber, and enables cyber-related business in other parts of government and in our commercial and international markets.
+Jim also is co-program lead for Booz Allen Dark Labs, our unique approach to tackling cyber challenges.

 Jim joined Booz Allen in 2004 after a distinguished career at the National Security Agency (NSA), including service as deputy director for analysis and production.
 His assignments included positions with other members of the intelligence community.

 Prior to joining the NSA in 1987, he served in the U.S. Navy as a cryptologic officer and surface warfare officer, with service afloat and ashore.

 Jim holds an M.A. in telecommunications from The George Washington University, an M.A. in national security studies from Georgetown University, and a B.A. with distinction in Russian from University of Virginia.

 What excites you about working in cyber at Booz Allen?
 I love that we approach cyber from the bottom up rather than from the top down.
 We empower tremendously talented people to drive that approach.
 My job is to create the conditions to support them.